WHAT HOUSE WILL YOU BUILD ME?: THREE (EXCERPT OF THE TEMPLE OF GOD)

 At this point, the Lord God has appeared to announce the Jubilee and the destruction of all the thieves, murderers, sorcerers, and other destroyers of the earth.
 The hour has come for the meek to inherit the earth.
 It is time for the creation to be released from bondage and to enter the liberty of the children of God.

 Now will Christ take to Himself His Bride so she may be made perfect in Him.
 Now will the nations of the earth beat their swords into plowshares and learn from the Church about the Person, will, and ways of God.
 Now will every one who receives Christ be able to return to his inheritance and obtain release from oppression and fear.

-And the nations were angry, and thy wrath is come, and the time of the dead, that they should be judged, and that thou shouldest give reward unto thy servants the prophets, and to the saints, and them that fear thy name, small and great; and shouldest destroy them which destroy the earth.
+The nations were angry, and your wrath has come, and the time of the dead, that they should be judged, and that you should reward your servants the prophets and the saints, and those who fear your name, small and great, and should destroy those who destroy the earth.”
 (Revelation 11:18)

 The Lord Jesus will come from Heaven at the head of His army and attack the evildoers of the earth.
 They will resist with all their power but they will be crushed under the feet of the Church of Christ.

 All of the spirits and people who resist Christ in the Day of the Lord will be destroyed from before His face.
 The Word of God is an all-consuming fire and no force will be able to resist the Word in the Day of Judgment.

 Satan will be bound and cast into the bottomless pit.
 The sons of God will move throughout the earth in the Spirit of God, throwing down every trace of resistance to the will of Christ.
 Nothing shall escape their onslaught (Joel 2:3).